- Receive CAP staffing allocation memo in June or early July

 2) Once the CAP decisions on staffing allocations are made, you should contact program chairs, stating how much staffing (where applicable) you are authorized to contribute to those programs.

 3) Once new positions have been authorized, you may wish to begin advertising for these new positions, in keeping with the traditional advertisement deadlines within your discipline.
-The wording of all such advertisements should be discussed with John Gerry before being submitted to professional journals or other publications.
+The wording of all such advertisements should be discussed with John Gerry and Associate Dean for Institutional Diversity before being submitted to professional journals or other publications.
 You will receive a memo (see July) with some guidelines regarding the text of your advertisements.

 Begin thinking about the assignment of tasks for the upcoming year.
 Examples may include, but are not restricted to: organizing the Class of 1960 Scholars program; coordinating advising for majors; coordinating senior theses; coordinating awards; organizing colloquia; scheduling exit interviews for graduating senior majors; scheduling student interviews or class exchanges/visits for untenured faculty; updating the website.